PreSTU: Pre-Training for Scene-Text Understanding: Experimental Results

-\mypar{Metrics} For scene-text VQA, we use the standard VQA accuracy following~\cite{textvqa,tap,git}.
+\mypar{Metrics} For VQA tasks, we use standard VQA accuracy following~\cite{textvqa,tap,git}.
 It is the average score over nine subsets of the ground-truth ten answers, where each score is: $min(\frac{\# answer\ occurrences}{3}, 1)$.
-We additionally use Average Normalized Levenshtein Similarity (ANLS) for ST-VQA, which \emph{softly} penalizes the model's mistakes on scene-text recognition.
-For scene-text image captioning, we use the standard evaluation metrics, including BLEU~\cite{papineni2002bleu}, METEOR~\cite{denkowski2014meteor}, ROUGE-L~\cite{lin2004rouge}, and CIDEr~\cite{vedantam2015cider}.
+For ST-VQA/DocVQA, we use Average Normalized Levenshtein Similarity (ANLS), \emph{softly} penalizing the model's mistakes on scene-text recognition.
+For ChartQA, we report its official metric, a relaxed accuracy that allows a minor inaccuracy for numeric answers.
+For image captioning tasks, we use their standard evaluation metrics, including BLEU~\cite{papineni2002bleu}, METEOR~\cite{denkowski2014meteor}, ROUGE-L~\cite{lin2004rouge}, SPICE~\cite{anderson2016spice}, and CIDEr~\cite{cider}.